korerupali/moonlight-reastaurant/README.md

-# moonlight-reastaurant
+# moonlight-restaurant

-This is a Moonlight Reastaurant Project.
+This is a Moonlight Restaurant Project.
 The Moonlight Restaurant is well-structured and includes various sections such as the homepage, about section, gallery, menu, contact form, and footer.
-The design uses modern layout techniques, responsive media queries, and includes features like:
+The design uses modern layout techniques, and responsive media queries, and includes features like:

-## Header & Navbar: Fixed at the top with a logo and navigation links, responsive to smaller screens with a hamburger menu.
+## Header & Navbar:
+Fixed at the top with a logo and navigation links, responsive to smaller screens with a hamburger menu.

 ## Home Section:
 A hero image with a welcoming message in the center.